How to get a home improvement loan in 4 simple steps

 Frequently asked questions

-• Since a home improvement loan is a type of personal loan, the average length ranges anywhere from around two to five years.
-Some lenders have home improvement-specific personal loans, which can last between two and 12 years.
+Since a home improvement loan is a type of personal loan, the average length ranges from two to five years.
+Some lenders offer home improvement-specific personal loans, which can last between two and 12 years.